rilldata/rill/docs/docs/installation.md

 curl -s https://cdn.rilldata.com/install.sh | bash -s -- --nightly
 ```

-Note for macOS users: If you previously installed Rill using Brew, the Brew-installed binary will take precedent.
+Note for macOS users: If you previously installed Rill using `brew`, the brew-managed binary will take precedent.
 You can remove it by running `brew uninstall rill`.

 ## Manual install